vlandham/vlandham.github.com/_drafts/multivariate_maps.md

 ## Color

-The idea of using just color to represent _multiple_ pieces of data may seem strange, but it can happen!
+The idea of using color alone to represent _multiple_ pieces of data may seem strange, but it can happen!
 Let's take a look at a few examples

 **Bivariate Choropleth Maps**